Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-TW/build-protocol-info.md

 ### Fees

-AXIASolar uses weight-based fees that, unlike gas, are charged _pre-dispatch._ Users can also add a "tip" to increase transaction priority during congested periods.
+AXIA uses weight-based fees that, unlike gas, are charged _pre-dispatch._ Users can also add a "tip" to increase transaction priority during congested periods.
 See the [transaction fee](learn-transaction-fees) page for more info.

 ### Encoding

 Axia's integration tools should allow you to deal with decoded data.
-If you'd like to bypass them and interact directly with the chain data or implement your own codec, AXIASolar encodes block and transaction data using the [SCALE codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).
+If you'd like to bypass them and interact directly with the chain data or implement your own codec, AXIA encodes block and transaction data using the [SCALE codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).

 ## Runtime Upgrades

-Runtime upgrades allow AXIASolar to change the logic of the chain without the need for a hard fork.
+Runtime upgrades allow AXIA to change the logic of the chain without the need for a hard fork.
 A hard fork would require node operators to manually upgrade their nodes to the latest runtime version.
 In a distributed system, this is a complex process to coordinate and communicate.
-AXIASolar can upgrade without a hard fork.
+AXIA can upgrade without a hard fork.
 The existing runtime logic is followed to update the Wasm runtime stored on the blockchain to a new version.
 The upgrade is then included in the blockchain itself, meaning that all the nodes on the network execute it.

 Generally there is no need to upgrade your nodes manually before the runtime upgrade as they will automatically start to follow the new logic of the chain.
 Nodes only need to be updated when the runtime requires new host functions or there is a change in networking or consensus.

 Transactions constructed for a given runtime version will not work on later versions.
 Therefore, a transaction constructed based on a runtime version will not be valid in later runtime versions.
 If you don't think you can submit a transaction before the upgrade, it is better to wait and construct it after the upgrade takes place.

-Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the AXIASolar releases and upgrading in a timely manner, especially for high priority or critical releases.
+Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the AXIA releases and upgrading in a timely manner, especially for high priority or critical releases.

 ## Smart Contracts

-The AXIASolar Relay Chain does not support smart contracts.
+The AXIA Relay Chain does not support smart contracts.

 ## Other Networks

-Besides running a private network, AXIASolar has two other networks where you could test infrastucture prior to deploying to the AXIASolar mainnet.
+Besides running a private network, AXIA has two other networks where you could test infrastucture prior to deploying to the AXIA mainnet.

-**AXIALunar Canary Network:** AXIALunar is AXIASolar's cutting-edge cousin.
-Many risky features are deployed to AXIALunar prior to making their way into AXIASolar.
+**AXIALunar Canary Network:** AXIALunar is AXIA's cutting-edge cousin.
+Many risky features are deployed to AXIALunar prior to making their way into AXIA.

-**AlphaNet Testnet:** AlphaNet is AXIASolar's testnet and uses the AXIASolar runtime.
+**AlphaNet Testnet:** AlphaNet is AXIA's testnet and uses the AXIA runtime.

 ## Other F.A.Q.